Dineshkumar245/Libaray_Management-C/README.md

 🔄 Transactions

-1)Issue Books:

-Check if a book is available for borrowing.Ensure users do not exceed the borrowing limit (one book at a time).
+1)Issue Books:Check if a book is available for borrowing.Ensure users do not exceed the borrowing limit (one book at a time).

 2)Return Books:Update the system when users return borrowed books.